Glendale FWA advisories

-White River Bend Wildlife Management Area is a 710-acre tract of land purchased by the DNR in 2012 to provide additional hunting opportunities.
+White River Bend (WMA) is a 710-acre tract of land purchased by the DNR in 2012 to provide additional hunting opportunities.
 The property is located northwest of Washington, Indiana.
 The property is protected in the lifelong Wetland Reserve Program (WRP) to maintain this part of a floodplain for the White River.
 The property provides hunting opportunities for deer, turkey, and waterfowl.
 The unique property is comprised by a mix of dense hardwood, wetland, and upland habitat.
 Please call Glendale Fish & Wildlife Area for any questions concerning this property at (812) 644-7711.